Eloniumm/portal-v1/README.md

 ![Screenshot](https://i.imgur.com/UvIxqOJ.png)

+## Requirements

+- Node v14 or above

 ## Installation

-This tutorial assumes you have a basic knowledge of server system administration.
+These instructions assume you have a basic knowledge of server system administration.

 1. Clone/download the repository
 2. Edit `user/.env` (see [Configuration](#Configuration))